slaveOftime/Fun.Build/README.md

 # Fun.Build

 This is a project mainly used for CICD, you can use it in a fsharp project or as a script.
-You can check the **build.fsx** under the root folder to check how the Fun.Build project itself is build and published to nuget.
+You can check the **build.fsx** under the root folder to check how the Fun.Build project itself is built and published to nuget.

-The basic idea is you have pipeline which can contain multiple stage, every stage can contain multiple steps.
+The basic idea is you have **pipeline** which can contain multiple stages.
+Every **stage** can contain multiple steps.
 In the stage you can set it to run in parallel or run under some conditions (when envVar, cmdArg, branch etc.).
+Every **step** is just a **async< int >**, int is for the exit code.

 ## For what